shawnbot/custom-elements/README.md

 [W3C API Design Principles](https://w3ctag.github.io/design-principles/#api-surface).

 ## The Custom elements registry
-The [CustomElementsRegistry] object available at `window.customElements` has two additional methods for querying its state and responding to when specific custom elements are registered:
+The [CustomElementRegistry] object available at `window.customElements` has two additional methods for querying its state and responding to when specific custom elements are registered: